BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 11.164.92.52.in-addr.arpa       name = s3-website-us-west-2.amazonaws.com.
 ```

-But anonymous access no longer works.
+But anonymous access doesn't work like before.
 This will require setting up an AWS account

 <TBC>